 Stop the process at 130°F, as the temperature will go up a few degrees even after you’ve turned off the steam(2).

-In some cases, almond milk can curdle once you mix it with coffee.
-It doesn’t mean the milk has gone bad.
+Although I’ve never personally experienced this, almond milk can curdle once you mix it with coffee.

 How to Froth Almond Milk